techassembler/Ionic-5-Angular/README.md

 For viewing, debugging, performance and many functionality.
 It's a great development tool for a front-end developer.

-to view it just hit: in a new Tab
+To view it just hit: in a new Tab

 Ctrl+Shift+i or right-click -> click Inspect